Supermarkets lose battle over Auckland alcohol sales hours

 “While the changes won’t happen overnight, we look forward to seeing alcohol suppliers reflect on the ways the policy will allow them to supply alcohol responsibly and where they can do their bit to mitigate the worst impacts of alcohol on their communities,” the council's Josephine Bartley said.

-Woolworths have also issued a statement, saying: "We look forward to continuing to work constructively with Auckland Council on their local alcohol policy."
+Woolworths issued a statement, saying: "We look forward to continuing to work constructively with Auckland Council on their local alcohol policy."

+Foodstuffs spokesperson Emma Wooster said: "We’re naturally disappointed by the result, but respectful of the decision made by the Supreme Court and pleased with the clarity provided on the legal principles".

+"We deliver a safe and responsible sale and supply of alcohol at all our licensed stores and the motivation behind appealing the decision has always been so our Auckland customers, who want to buy beer and wine, could have certainty around these products being available at the same time they do their supermarket shop.
+We acknowledge the clarity provided by the Supreme Court and we’ll continue to focus on serving our local communities responsibly."

 SHARE ME